 - 8 snail tongs (optional, if you’re handy enough with your fingers)

-- Knead the ingredients together until you have a smooth paste.
+- Knead the ingredients together to make a smooth paste.

 - In each empty shell, place a little of this paste.
 Then push a cooked escargot into the shell.
-Fill the remaining space in the shell completely and smoothly with the paste.
+Fill the remaining space in the shell completely and smooth the opening with the paste.
 Use 5 grams for each shell (a teaspoon).
 Arrange the snails six to a plate.

-- Put the plates in the oven (200°C or 400°F) just long enough to melt the butter.
+- Put the plates in the oven (200°C or 400°F) just long enough to melt the cheese.

 - Serve immediately.
 Be careful because the plates and snails are hot.
 Pick the snails out of their shells with a special little fork.
 Sop up the melted paste with pieces of the whole wheat baguette.

 Tip: If you’re really interested in preparing your own live snails for this feast, read these instructions for finding, cleaning and cooking snails from your own garden.
 You have 116 edible species to choose from.

 If you are a snail fan, you’ll love this twist on the usual presentation.
 If you are squeamish but adventurous in your eating, I dare you to try this recipe.
 Snails are what little boys are made of … so they can’t be that bad.